On partial information retrieval: the unconstrained 100 prisoner problem: Convergence to the random strategy

 \subsection{Convergence to random}

 Finally, to conclude our analysis we present a conjecture that is suggested by our simulations and results (see \cite{psg_package} for experiments).
 Consider the (discrete) space of all properly bounded strategies $\mathcal{S}$ which determines the space $\mathcal{P}$ of all corresponding P-functions.
 The error $\epsilon_{ij} = \epsilon_{ij}^{n,N}$ between two strategies $S_i$ and $S_j$ defined in \ref{err} depends on $n$ and $N$.
 It is straightforward to check that $\epsilon_{ij}$ defines a metric on $\mathcal{P}$ for every value of $n$ and $N$.
-Hence we present the following.
+Hence we present the following. \begin{con} For any properly bounded strategy $S$, excluding ${\rm KS}^0$, its P-function converges to the P-function of the random strategy as $N$ grows large or as $n/N$ grows small, in particular